eancc/aff4/docs/Overview/Introduction.md

 obvious.

-For example, the AFF4 predicate *aff4:stored* describes where an AFF4 object is stored (which volume).
+For example, the AFF4 predicate *aff4:stored* describes where an AFF4 object is stored.
 However, when parsing an AFF4 volume we often already know some objects contained within it, simply by virtue of the volume format itself.
 It is therefore not needed to state these triples explicitely.

 AFF4 standard objects often define implicit relations and therefore allow some RDF statement to be deduced by context.
 In the following we will describe what